hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-enterprise/nomad-4-enterprise-platform.md

     * Server Cluster in each Availability Zone (3-5 machines per zone)
     * Or give up redundancy with a single Server in each Zone
 * With Redundancy Zones
-    * Servers are associated with Availability Zones
+    * Servers are associated with Availability Zones.
-    * Nomad keeps one voting server in each Zone
+    * Nomad keeps one voting server in each zone.
+    * Nomad also keeps one non-voting server in each zone.
-    * Cluster Functionality retained across Availabity Zone Failures
+    * Cluster Functionality retained across availabity zone failures.

 ???
 - Redundancy Zones allows servers to be associated with a zone, and enables clusters to communicate across zones